What to Look for in Your Affiliate Campaign?

 ● Spike in Consumers Complaints

 Contacting forged data leads can often spike consumer complaints, as the person never connected with the brand or its advertisements.
 The consumer feels that their privacy is violated and they never convert.
 Moreover, brands can even witness unusual chargebacks or refunds.
 Many fraudsters make fake sales using stolen credit cards.
-So, the merchant might witness a high return volume or chargeback after paying commission to the cybercriminal.
+So, the merchant might witness a high return volume or chargeback after paying a commission to the cybercriminal.
 Brands should investigate the cause of such complaints and unearth the fraudulent activity.

 4 Types of Affiliate Fraud